coldfix/udiskie/HACKING.rst

 *udiskie* is developed on github_.
 Feel free to contribute patches as pull requests here.

 Try to be consistent with the PEP8_ guidelines.
-Add `unit tests`_ for all non-trivial functionality if possible. `Dependency injection`_ is a great pattern to keep modules flexible and testable.
+Add `unit tests`_ if possible.
+`Dependency injection`_ is a great pattern to keep modules flexible and testable.

 Commits should be reversible, independent units if possible.
 Use descriptive titles and also add an explaining commit message unless the modification is